How the Fender AB763 Blackface Deluxe Reverb Amp Works

 There are four big differences between the AB763 Deluxe Reverb and the 5E3 tweed Deluxe--the blackface tone stack, the long tail pair (LTP) phase inverter, a negative feedback loop and higher output fixed bias power tubes.

-The tweed Deluxe and Deluxe Reverb both have two fully bypassed preamp stages but the blackface tone stack loads down the signal so the preamp is not nearly as hot as the tweed's.
+The 1950's tweed Deluxe and AB763 Deluxe Reverb both have two fully bypassed preamp stages but the blackface tone stack loads down the signal so the preamp is not nearly as hot as the tweed's.
 In other words the tone stack bleeds a lot of guitar signal to ground, even when all tone controls are maxed out.
 [This can be remedied by putting the tone stack's ground (at the 6800 ohm Mid resistor mounted on the bass pot) on a switch which is called a "Raw" or "Boost" switch.
 Lifting the tone stack ground completely eliminates it from the circuit and gives a big boost in gain and makes the tone much more raw and tweedish.
 This is a great mod.]
+In contrast the tweed Deluxe's single tone control applies a very light signal load with minimal loss of gain.
+The AB763 tone stack also creates phase shift between high and low frequencies that cause the Fender Shimmer.

 The addition of a negative feedback loop to the AB763 helps the amp hold its composure compared to the wild and wooly 5E3 Deluxe.
-Unlike the tweed's no gain cathodyne phase inverter, the blackface long tail pair phase inverter is a gain stage equal to one triode.
+Unlike the tweed's low gain cathodyne phase inverter, the blackface long tail pair phase inverter is a gain stage equal to approximately 1/2 of a normal triode gain stage.
 This added gain gives the LTP phase inverter more voltage swing to fully drive the power tubes into distortion.
 The AB763 power tubes use fixed bias and are at higher voltage compared to the the 5E3's cathode biased power tubes.
 Because of these power amp differences the Deluxe Reverb puts out about 22 watts compared to the 5E3's 14.
 The AB763 Normal Channel therefore has a cooler preamp but much hotter phase inverter and power amp compared to the 5E3 Deluxe.

 AB763 Circuit Analysis

-Each channel has an Input resistor on its Hi Input Jack.
-The Input resistors perform three functions: 1.
-They give the guitar signal a return path back to the guitar pickup coil.
-2. They act as tube V1A and V2A's grid leak resistors.
-3. They set the amp's input impedance.
+Each channel has a 1 megaohm Input resistor on its Hi Input Jack.
+The Input resistors set the amp's input impedance and act as tube V1A and V2A's grid leak resistors.
 For best signal voltage transfer from guitar to amp we want a low impedance from the guitar and a high impedance for the amp (at least 10 times more impedance for the amp is a guide called "the rule of 10").
 This intentional impedance mismatch trades guitar pickup coil current for voltage--this is called impedance bridging.
 1 megaohm is a standard value for most all guitar amps so there's no reason to tweak its value.
 A higher value would add impedance but also add noise.
 A lower value would decrease noise but reduce the voltage signal (attenuate) from the guitar.
-Some high gain amps use lower value grid leak resistors to intentionally bleed off signal to control gain between amplifier stages.

 Grid Stopper resistors help stabilize the amplifier by removing much of the audio signal above human hearing.
 The Grid Stoppers also act as 'mixing resistors' to prevent interaction between two simultaneous Hi and Lo inputs like two guitars or a guitar and microphone.
 The Hi input uses both 68k grid stoppers in parallel so the grid stopper resistance is actually 34k.
 Grid stop resistors on the first amplifier stage do remove some high freqs from the guitar signal so some modern amps use smaller grid stoppers and some amps do without them altogether.
 If you never run two simultaneous inputs into one channel you may want to reduce the value of the grid stopper resistors.
 You can temporarily bypass the grid stopper resistor to see how it sounds.
 Just use an alligator clip wire to jumper around the grid stopper resistor to try the amp with lower or no grid stopper resistance but the difference is very subtle and only affects very high frequencies but it may add some "sparkle."
 The optimal location for a grid stopper resistor is on the tube grid (input) pin itself so there's no bare wire after it to act as a radio antenna to pick up radio frequency interference (RFI).